oslokommune/okdata-sdk-python/README.md

 ## Updating dataset metadata

 Similarly to creating datasets, metadata for any given dataset, version etc., can also be **updated** by using the methods listed below.
-These methods accepts an updated version of the JSON document posted when creating the same resource:
+These methods accept an updated version of the JSON document posted when creating the same resource:

 ```py